 - Receive permission to enroll

-After registering for class you must attend the mandatory orientation session:
+After registering for classes you must attend the mandatory program orientation session:

 Check Blackboard for book, uniform and health history information.